environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 Why aren't the *same* genes identified using p-values and log2-fold change values?
 >Answer:

-Note: All programs have a lot of neat built-in plotting and other functions to explore your data.
+Note: DESeq2 has a lot of neat built-in plotting and other functions to explore your data.
 Feel free to run some if you're keen - they are often very helpful - but you don't have to include any differential expression plots in this homework.

 ## Step 5: Functional enrichment